packetFury/aiagent/README.md

 ### IMPORTANT DISCLAIMER
 This is a toy.
 This is not a production-level LLM assistant.
 It was built by a novice.
 It does not have the robust guardrails you would find in a production LLM assistant.
 It also currently has the ability to ***run arbitrary code*** and ***write files to disk***.
 Do not trust it.
-This code is provided as a proof-of-concept ONLY, and is provided as-is without any warranty, promisse, or guarantee, express or implied.
+This code is provided as a proof-of-concept ONLY, and is provided as-is without any warranty, promise, or guarantee, express or implied.
 In fact, I am actively warning you that you should not use this project in its current form for any level of production.
 Caveat emptor.

 <sup>Also, my legal representation advises me to state that no AIs were harmed in the making of this agent.
 Despite our best efforts.</sup>